Operation Tabarin: Expedition

-By late October all the necessary equipment and stores were packed and assembled at the Royal Albert Docks, Tilbury.
-As the Bransfield was too small to carry the whole load, some of the cargo, including the prefabricated hut, had already been shipped aboard SS Groix and Ragnhidsholm, and now more stores and two expedition members were allocated to SS Marquesa.
+By late October all the necessary equipment and stores were packed and assembled at the Royal Albert Dock, London.
+As the Bransfield was too small to carry the whole load, some of the cargo, including the prefabricated hut, had already been shipped ahead aboard steamships Groix and Ragnhildsholm, and now more stores and two expedition members were allocated to SS Marquesa.
 Bransfield herself, with the rest of the expedition, was scheduled to sail on 6 November, but was delayed when leaking fresh water tanks had to be replaced.